 LONDON — The U.K. government’s decision to revert back to the short takeoff and vertical landing (Stovl) variant of the F-35 Joint Strike Fighter cost £74 million ($114 million), according to a report by the National Audit Office (NAO).
 In its May 10 report, “Carrier Strike: The 2012 Reversion Decision,” the NAO looked at the issues surrounding the government’s decision to go with the conventional carrier landing version of the F-35, the F-35C, before going back to the Stovl aircraft in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.K. Change Of Heart On JSF Cost £74 Million, Report Says".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.K. Change Of Heart On JSF Cost £74 Million, Report Says".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.